enes-mehmet/data-structures/README.md

 # C++ Data structures

-Those are C++ codes for data structures and algorithms.
+Those are C++ codes for data structures and sorting algorithms.